tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:first=>[1, 3], :second=>[2]}
 ```

 We no longer have this problem!
-This is because rather than sharing the same object as our default value, we are running the block creating a _new_ array any time we we do not already have a key.
+This is because rather than sharing the same object as our default value, we are invoking the block and creating a **new** array any time we do not already have a key.

 Even though our problem of sharing the same value is gone, it is a bit unintuitive that we have to use the `<<=` operator.
-I would expect to be able to simply shovel in a new value and it update my hash without me having to go through the extra steps.
+I would expect to be able to use the plain shovel operator (`<<`) to add a value to our empty array.

 Fortunately, we can make this happen!